Make an appointment

 From 1972 to 1991 Vasili Nikiforovich Golyakov was the Chief Doctor of the sanatorium.
 During this period, the sanatorium continued to strengthen its therapeutic and diagnostic possibilities, base offices of functional diagnostics, x-ray unit and clinical laboratory, office of ultrasonic diagnostics was created, as well as the department of hyperbaric oxygenation and intensive therapy.
 Psychotherapeutic methods as well as acupuncture were used in the treatment of various diseases.
 During this period, sanatorium "Barviha" occupied the leading position among others sanatorium-and-Spa institutions as per level of care, and usage of the most modern methods of diagnostics and treatment.

 In 1980 the team of the sanatorium celebrated its 50th anniversary.
-Sanatorium was awarded the highest State award - the “Order of the Red Banner of Labour”, later by the decree of the presidium this achievement was implemented in the name of the sanatorium itself.
+Sanatorium was awarded the highest State award - the “Order of the Red Banner of Labour”, later by the decree of the Presidium of Supreme Soviet this achievement was implemented in the name of the sanatorium itself.
 The title was changed to "Clinical Sanatorium "Barviha" bearing the order of the "Red banner of labour" by the Order of the Supreme Council of May 6, 1983 No. 9250-x.

-From 1991 to 2002 the sanatorium was headed by Chief Doctor Artsybashev Valentin Vasilyevich.
-Despite the objective difficulties that had arisen in the country and the domestic healthcare in 90’s, structural reorganization and reassignment of the team of the sanatorium was enabled to maintain the good traditions of Kremlin medicine and it continued to improve medical-diagnostic process.
+From 1991 to 2002 Chief Doctor Artsybashev Valentin Vasilyevich headed the sanatorium.
+Despite the objective difficulties that had arisen in the country and domestic healthcare in 90’s, structural reorganization and reassignment of the team, sanatorium managed to maintain the good traditions of Kremlin medicine and continue to improve medical-diagnostic process.

-In 2001 in order to improve the governance structure of the sanatorium, the post of Director was introduced , and Serebryakov Vladimir Gennadievich was appointed to this position.
-In 2002 the chief physician post was eliminated and Yeroshin Valentin Aleksandrovich, deputy director was assigned to manage medical units of the sanatorium.
+In 2001 in order to improve the governance structure of the sanatorium, the post of Director was introduced, and Serebryakov Vladimir Gennadievich was appointed to this position.
+In 2002 the chief physician post was eliminated and Yeroshina Valentina Aleksandrovna, deputy director was assigned to manage medical units of the sanatorium.